 Bogor botanical garden is the first botanical garden in Indonesia.
 It lies in the heart of Bogor.
-Here we can have a picnic in its many green lawns and learn a lot about flora since it is the center of botanical research and has great plant collections from all over Indonesia.
-We also can learn about fauna in the zoology museum inside this park.
+Here you can have a picnic in its many green lawns and learn a lot about flora since it is the center of botanical research and has great plant collections from all over Indonesia.
+You also can learn about fauna in the zoology museum inside this park.
 Many photographers also come here to capture its beauty.

 Alternatively, you can bring your bicycle or inline skates, and have a fun sport here.
 Then you can take a rest afterwards, since it is so peaceful here, away from the hectic streets nearby.
 You could even take a nap under these hundred years old trees!